Why Make Your own Kite?

 This is not the place to go into aerodynamics or physics in any depth, but you might be interested in these few general points.

 The simplicity of kite flight is an illusion!
 To fully explain or simulate the flight of a simple single-line kite is actually a big task.
-It's a "glider on a string", with the tethered aspect providing all sorts of extra complications.
-But it's not necessary to consider this fact at all, in order to enjoy single-line kiting.
-Any twit can hang on to a kite line :-)
+It's a "glider on a string" with the tethered aspect providing all sorts of extra complications.
+But it's not necessary to consider this fact at all in order to enjoy single-line kiting.
+Any twit can hang onto a kite line :-)

 Many schools include kite studies to help teach very basic aerodynamics and physics to the students.
 With the practical side of kite making and flying easily within reach of even young teenagers, it's a fun and engaging way to pass on knowledge.